Sem1Rose/fabric-shell/config.md

 You can also toggle the Dashboard expand, or change back to the Dashboard from any other Applet using `fabric-cli execute fabric-shell 'pill_window.toggle_dashboard_expand()'`.

-You can bind any of these commands to a keybind in your Hyprland config, ex:
+You can bind any of these commands to a keybind in your Hyprland config, eg:
 ```
 bind = SUPER, W, exec, fabric-cli execute fabric-shell 'pill_window.change_applet("wallpaper")'
 bind = SUPER SHIFT, L, exec, fabric-cli execute fabric-shell 'pill_window.change_applet("powermenu")'